Body

 • v0 (np.ndarray) – Body velocity.

-Velocity Verlet: Part 1 (Vectorized) Updates positions and half-updates velocities for all bodies.
+Velocity Verlet: Part 1 (Vectorised).
+Updates positions and half-updates velocities for all bodies.

 Parameters: